InquilineKea/oldgithub/_posts/agingprotagonist2.md

 - Laura Deming - many describe her as "complicated".
 She seems to have somehow adopted the role of chief protagonist by those who are not pseuds (/r/longevity doesn't discuss her as much as it discusses Aubrey).
 Unschooled, super-high S/N ratio, seems sphinx-ish, input streams most uncorrelated with input streams of all others.
 - Joanne Peng (some have described her as a "second laura" - very close and heavily trained by laura)
 - Genesis Lung (works at BEAM for biotechnology, *really* cares about the issue, though at odd ways orthogonal to how I care)
-- Other VCS (eg the Apollo Ventures guy like James Peyer)
+- Other VCs (eg the Apollo Ventures guy like James Peyer)
 - Jean Hebert (brain regeneration guy mentioned by foresight)
 - David Sinclair (is a hype machine.
 His research lab at Harvard attracts many good people.
 Some fault him for being overly hyperbolic and rushing diagrams).
 Jokes about being 'willing to try anything' but there are others more experimental
 - George Church (believes the problem is solveable in HIS lifetime. "is like a child".
 Is a distributed computation who does basic biotechnology work that will be important in making the feedback loops more tight)